Chart Color Schemes

 The latest Census data sees Warialda placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Hungarian representation was higher than regional average at 0.4%, while Australian Aboriginal was lower at 5.6%.
-Maori representation was also lower at 0.5%.
+Notably, Hungarian representation was higher at 0.4%, Australian Aboriginal was lower at 5.6%, and Maori was slightly higher at 0.5%.

 Frequently Asked Questions - Diversity